 If ZQ is connected to VDDCA to set default calibration by user, OP[4:3] shall be read as 01.
 If user does not want to connect ZQ pin to VDDCA, but OP[4:3] is read as 01 or 10, it might indicate a ZQ-pin assembly error.
 It is recommended that the assembly error being corrected first.
+In the case of possible assembly error (either OP[4:3]=01 or OP[4:3]=10 as defined above), the LPDDR2 device will default to factory trim

-3. In the case of possible assembly error (either OP[4:3]=01 or OP[4:3]=10 as defined above), the LPDDR2 device will default to factory trim settings for RON, and will ignore ZQ calibration commands.
+In the case of possible assembly end (either Or [4.3]=0 for Or [4.3]=10 as defined above), the LPDDN2 device will default to factory thin settings for RON, and will ignore ZQ calibration commands.
 In either case, the system may not function as intended.
+In the case of the ZQ self-test returning a value of 11b, this result indicates that the device has detected a resistor connection to the ZQ pin.